AnandKumarE/Covid-19-Prediction/README.md

 # Covid-19-Prediction
-predicting the daily outcomes of covid
+Data Analysis and prediction of covid data using Facebook's prophet model.